 In 2001 Trevor had a massive heart attack which he was lucky to survive and left his heart badly damaged.
 At first he felt he was for use only to empty the dishwasher but determination to live the fullest life he could soon saw him look for new avenues.
 Over two years he completed a course at Shetland College and was proud to be presented with a Diploma in Contemporary Textiles.
 This course involved drawing, painting, weaving and designing for machine knitting.
 At various times he took classes in life drawing and clay modelling.
 On two trips to America he was able to enjoy courses in wood carving and book making.
 In March he spent a day learning to make rag rugs and had nearly finished his first one, and gathered heaps of material to use in future projects.

-Favourite walks were on a beach Wondering which of the stones he could take home , or enjoying the trees in Michaelswood Michaelswood, Aith and at Da Gairdins in Sand.
+Favourite walks were on a beach Trevor on a beach , or enjoying the trees in Michaelswood resting and saying hello to the cat in Michaelswood and at Da Gairdins in Sand.
 He was happiest away from big crowds – except if he was a spectator at a sport.
 Trevor’s paintings rarely included humans as he felt you could see plenty of them anywhere.
 He liked to go to auction sales, often buying things which soon found their way to the charity shop – or bin.
 Sometimes he bought wooden things which he restored then sold.
 He also liked browsing book, antique and charity shops, always looking for a rhinoceros ornament to add to his large collection, or another art book.

 Trevor always devoted time to voluntary activities – the list below is probably incomplete.